 Rather than resorting to extreme measures such as disassembling your compressor, it is always prudent to begin troubleshooting with the following steps.

-• In many cases, a blown fuse indicates an impending failure of the compressor itself.
-However, if replacing the fuse doesn’t restore functionality, and the compressor fails to start, it is likely that the compressor has indeed failed.
+- In many cases, a blown fuse indicates an impending failure of the compressor itself.
+However, if replacing the fuse doesn’t restore functionality, and the compressor fails to start, likely, the compressor has indeed failed.

 2. Knocking Noises From The Rear End